 The Underley was a full-rigged ship of 1202 tons built in 1866 in Lancaster.
 She was owned by a Captain Chambers who traded as the Liverpool and Lancaster Line between Britain and Australia.

-Under the command of Captain Tidmarsh, the vessel was outward bound from London To Melbourne when she came ashore in a south-easterly gale on the night of 26th/27th September 1871.
-She came ashore between Bonchurch and Dunnose Point.
+Under the command of Captain Tidmarsh, the vessel was outward bound from London To Melbourne when she came ashore between Bonchurch and Dunnose Point in a south-easterly gale on the night of 26th/27th September 1871.

 There were thirty passengers on board and a cargo of cotton, machinery and gunpowder.
 Passengers and crew were all saved except for a steward, Richard Tatton-Groves, who reputedly re-boarded the vessel to save a pet bird and was swept overboard as the vessel started to break up.
 Tugs stood by but they were unable to move her and she became a total loss.

-The Captain and the Pilot were both blamed for negligence at the Court of Inguiry.
+The Captain and the Pilot were both blamed for negligence at the Court of Inquiry.

 For many years a finely-carved name plate from the ship adorned a wall on the Landslip path.